gitops97123/Kubernetes_CKA-CKAD/15. Understanding k8s LimitRange/a. Guided exercise of limitrange.md

 This example demonstrates how limits can be applied to a Kubernetes namespace to control min/max resource limits per pod.
 In addition, this example demonstrates how you can apply default resource limits to pods in the absence of an end-user specified value.

-See LimitRange design doc for more information.
-For a detailed description of the Kubernetes resource model, see Resources

 ## Step 0: Prerequisites